headforwards-spd/headforwards-website/src/pages/info-pages/what-is-it-like-here.md

     isTwoColumns: true
     type: image-copy-component
     title: The Headforwards structure
+    content:
+      - type: markdown
         text: >-
           Headforwards lack of hierarchy means teams are empowered to self-organise, play to each other’s strengths, and collaborate effectively—and clients see massive value from this.

           Every team is built to create the perfect balance of skills, and individuals are encouraged to focus on what they do best, which means the client gets the most out of every person assigned to their project.
 callToAction: Would you like to work with us?
 ---